Seamus Power Betting Profile: The Sentry - PGA TOUR

 - Last season Power's best performance came at the John Deere Classic, where he won the title with a score of -15.

-- Power ranked 29th in the FedExCup standings with 1133 points last season.
+- Power placed 29th in the FedExCup standings with 1133 points last season.

 Power's Strokes Gained Rankings